Guides

 With Charm fully purchased, you can head into a stage and see what effect it has.
 For each point you put into Charm, the number of enemies in each wave is increased by a flat value of 20.
 This can combine with the percentage-based enemy number modification of the Curse stat, if you have that Power-Up, leading to huge numbers of enemies on screen at all times.

-While this sounds awful, it’s actually a blessing in disguise.
-While Charm increases the volume of enemies spawned, unlike Curse, it doesn’t increase their health, speed, or spawn frequency, meaning that if you can handle high volume, Charm effectively just serves as a massive experience boost for your character at all stages of a run.
+This may sound awful, but it’s actually a blessing in disguise.
+While Charm increases the volume of enemies spawned, unlike Curse it doesn’t increase their health, speed, or spawn frequency, meaning that if you can handle high volume, Charm effectively just serves as a massive experience boost for your character at all stages of a run.

 This is a powerful boon both early game and late, and is particularly effective when you’re trying to farm Gold to buy Golden Eggs.
 Now that you know how Apoplexy and Charm work in Vampire Survivors, you’ll be able to take your runs to the next level.